veganrebel/Capstone_Final-Project/README.md

 •	Data Splitting: Divided the dataset into two parts: a training set to teach the model using past data and a test set to evaluate how well it performs on unseen data.

-## 🤖 Modeling
+## Modeling
-I used two regression models to predict future item-level revenue:
+I used Linear Regressuib abd Random Forrest regression models to predict future item-level revenue:
+- Linear Regression - helped identify linear trends in the data useful for baseline relationships between time, quantity sold and price.
-- Linear Regression and Random Forest
+-  Random Forest captured the more complex non linear patterns.

-## 📊 Model Evaluation
+## Model Evaluation
-I measured model performance using:
-- **R² Score**: to show how much variance is explained by the model
-- **Mean Squared Error (MSE)**: to measure prediction error
+Since my goal was to predict revenue values, I used the regression models to evaluat performance.
+I measured model performance using R² Score and Mean Squared Error (MSE) to measure prediction errors.

 The Random Forest model outperformed Linear Regression in both metrics and is recommended for ongoing revenue forecasting tasks.

-## ✅ Results & Recommendation
+## Results & Recommendation

+Identifying top overall revenue generators: Cali-Bae, Loaded Nachos, El Classico BUrrito, Signature Fries and asada tacos, the restaurant can make more informed decisions around stocking, staffing, and campaign timing to drive growth and reduce waste.
+Ensuring these top performers can be leveraged for special campaigns during slower months, this can increase foot traffic, increasing sales and customers.

 - Random Forest provided stronger and more accurate predictions
 - Revenue predictions can improve inventory decisions and reduce waste
-- Future enhancements can include additional data features (e.g., time of day, promotions, location)
+- Future enhancements can include additional data features like holidays or special events,

 ## 📁 Files Included
-- `Capstone_Project_Final.ipynb
-- `Capstone Project_Final.docx
+- Capstone_Project_Final.ipynb
 - Capstone_Project-Menu_Sales_Summary_Presentation.pptx
-- `README.md
+- README.md